JoshLocke/FS-Laws/Select Committees Act.md

 &nbsp;&nbsp;&nbsp; (e)  For a ‘supermajority’ to be met, ⅔ of the Ayes and Nays cast must be voting in affirmation of the Motion.

 &nbsp;&nbsp;&nbsp; (f) The Select Committee shall have the authority to establish, amend, and/or repeal standing rules for the Select Committee with a simple majority vote.
-These standing rules may establish additional voting procedures, rules of conduct, etc. that regulate or limit the scope of the Select Committee or the authority of the Chapirperson, except for restraining any power granted to the Select Committee or Presiding Officer by this Act.
+These standing rules may establish additional voting procedures, rules of conduct, etc. that regulate or limit the scope of the Select Committee or the authority of the Chairperson, except for restraining any power granted to the Select Committee or Presiding Officer by this Act.

 **§9 Requests to Appear Before a Select Committee**